annagornyitzki/marine-species-image-classifier/README.md

-# Marine Species Identification with ML on GCP Using Jupyter Notebooks
+# Marine Species Image Classifier with ML on GCP Using Jupyter Notebooks

 ## Table of Contents
 - [Introduction](#introduction)